szoftveres/RF_instruments/os/README.md

 ```
 wavfilesrc "wav44100.wav" -> df 2 4 -> wavfilesnk "wav22050.wav"
 ```
-This *job* opens up a WAV file, sends the samples into a downsampling (decimating by a factor of 2) halfband filter, which in turn sends the samples into a *wav file sink*, a job that creates a WAV file from the samples it received.
+This *job* opens up a WAV file, sends the samples into a downsampling (decimating by a factor of 2) halfband filter, which in turn sends the samples into a *wav file sink*, an element that creates a WAV file from the samples it received.
 Hence, this job realizes a WAV file downsampling function.
 The filter element calculates and communicates the correct (/2) sample rate to the next element so that the new WAV file header will contain the correct new sample rate.

 ```
 adc1src 8000 -> wavfilesnk "audio1.wav"
 ```
 Simple 8 kHz sample rate audio recorder.
-Moving the side-switch to the *Break* position on the [STM32H7 DSP / controller board](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7) signals the job elements to finish, in this case to end recording (i.e. identical to hitting a STOP button).
+Moving the side-switch to the *Break* position on the [STM32H7 DSP / controller board](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7) signals the job elements to finish, in this case to stop recording.

 ### DSP chain elements